pzl/pystrap/README.md

 ### Arguments

-- **DATELIST**: file containing list of YYYYMMDDHH dates to select from.
-Dates must be in second space-separated column of file.
-First two cols ignored.
+- **DATELIST**: file containing list of YYYYMMDDHH dates, one per line, to select from.
 - **FLUXDIR**: directory containing the pre-computed heat flux averages
 - **OUTPUT**: output file